 Tackling sexual harassment in the workplace

 It’s possible that we feel powerless about tackling sexual harassment, especially if the perpetrator is someone as powerful as Harvey Weinstein.
 We need to know where we start when challenging this behaviour.
 We must begin by reframing the responsibility of speaking up away solely from the victims of sexual harassment and into a collective responsibility for us all to act when we witness harassment, inappropriate behaviour or even sexual assault in the workplace.
 It’s crucial that no one turns their head away when witnessing any form of inappropriate behaviour.

-Work around diversity and inclusion in the workplace can be divided into the following two categories:
+Work on diversity and inclusion in the workplace can be divided into the following two categories: